Skip to content

 Logs Not Appearing

-1. Check that logback.access.enabled is true
+1. Confirm that logback.access.enabled is true.

-3. Check for typos in appender names
+3. Check appender names in <appender-ref> for typos.

 Missing Username

-2. Verify the user is actually authenticated
+2. Verify the request is authenticated (and not an anonymous token).

 Performance Issues